-The Watchtower says, 'Today, the Governing Body represents the faithful and discreet slave class.'
+'Today, the Governing Body represents the faithful and discreet slave class.'
 Watchtower June 15, 2009.
 Article: 'The Faithful Steward and Its Governing Body'.

-The Watchtower says, 'a limited number of anointed men have the responsibility of representing the slave class.
+'a limited number of anointed men have the responsibility of representing the slave class.
 They make up the Governing Body of Jehovah’s Witnesses. ..
 Whether we are “domestics,” who are part of the anointed remnant, or we are members of the great crowd, let it be our determination to cooperate fully with the faithful steward and its Governing Body.'
 Watchtower June 15, 2009, Article: 'The Faithful Steward and Its Governing Body.'

 The organization doesn't allow JW's to honor someone on their birthday.
 They can't celebrate Mother's Day, or Father's Day either because they believe this would exalt their parents to a position above God.
 (Also referred to as 'creature worship').
 Yet at the same time, the leaders within the organization expect JW's to give them the honor, dedication, devotion, respect, and obedience that is reserved only for God.
 WT Nov 15, 2009, Article: Treasure Your Place in the Congregation.

 Ironically, the Watchtower religion has become a symbol of salvation for all JW's just like the ark in Noah's day.
-JW's believe that the Watchtower is God's channel of communication through which all people can be saved today.
-Because of these beliefs, the Watchtower and it's Governing Body is obeyed.
+JW's believe that the organization is God's channel of communication through which all people can be saved today.
+Because of these beliefs, the organization and it's Governing Body is obeyed.
 They are feared because rebellion against the organization is thought to be virtually the same as rebellion against God.

 Clearly then, the only way for JW's to give God all the honor and glory is to leave so they can put Him first.
 Luke 10:27